 Before investing in the Fund, you should carefully consider your own investment goals, the amount of time you are willing to leave your money invested, and the amount of risk you are willing to take.
-Remember, in addition to possibly not achieving your investment goals, you could lose money by investing in the Fund.
+Remember, in addition to possibly not achieving your investment goals, you could lose all or a portion of your investment in the Fund over long or even short periods of time.
 The principal risks of investing in the Fund are: